 Pros: No commitment, many payment tools, cheap card reader

-Cons: Can only use Square card machines, not for offline use
+Cons: Can only use Square card machines, no ingredient-tracking

-Square is a good place to start for many small businesses, because of its free, versatile Point of Sale app and complimentary tools on top.
-The app works on iPad, iPhone and Android devices, but has no offline mode.
+Square is a good place to start for many small businesses because of its free, versatile Point of Sale app and complimentary tools on top.
+The app works on iPad, iPhone and mobile Android devices.

-“I can see Square for Restaurants working very well in cafés with several tills and a back kitchen.
-The kitchen display system and coordination between checkouts are really smartly connected to supplement each other.”
+“I can see Square for Restaurants working really well in cafés with several tills and a back kitchen.
+The kitchen display system and coordination between checkouts are smartly synced to aid your staff’s workflow.”

-There is also Square for Restaurants with more features relevant for cafés.
-It has a ‘Free’ plan with slightly more features than Point of Sale, or ‘Plus’ with a wider selection of features for £69 + VAT (no commitment required).
-This includes unlimited till licences at one location, which is good value for multi-till cafes.
+There is also Square for Restaurants with more features for cafés.
+Its Free plan has slightly more features than Point of Sale, and Plus has even more for £69 + VAT monthly without commitment.
+This includes unlimited till licences at one location, which is very good value for multi-till cafes.

 Square cafe EPOS on iPad